UN Ambassador Haley hits Russia hard on Ukraine

 Haley was speaking at an emergency UN meeting about a sudden upsurge in violence in eastern Ukraine, where Russian-backed separatists have been fighting the Ukrainian army.
 Her remarks were notable for the stark difference between her rhetoric and Trump's.

+Sources told CNN Thursday evening that the White House was aware in advance of Haley's speech.
+A source told CNN's Dana Bash that Haley didn't get direction from the White House but she wasn't asked not do to it.
+Another source told CNN's Elise Labott the National Security Council signed off on the remarks.

+The first source said Haley made clear in private conversations as well as during her confirmation hearings how she felt about hot spots like Russia, though her point of view clearly differs from some of what the President said during the campaign.

-On the campaign trail, the President hinted he might recognize Russia's annexation of Crimea.
+As a candidate, the President hinted he might recognize Russia's annexation of Crimea.
 In the weeks before and after his inauguration, Trump's refusal to condemn Russian hacking during the election and his attacks on the intelligence community for investigating those hacks raised questions about his ties to Moscow.

 Questions only deepened after CNN reported that the intelligence community was looking into reports that Moscow may have compromising financial and personal information about the President.
 Trump has insisted that he would simply like better relations with Moscow.